-Table 3 shows the summary statistics1.
-The economic variables of interest in this study are labor status and consumption level.
-JSTAR includes four consumption and expenditure measures: total monthly expenditures except for payment for housing and durable goods, consumption of food, expenditures on dining out, and consumption of durable goods.
+Table 3 shows the summary statistics2.
+The economic variables of interest in this study are labor status and expenditure level.
+JSTAR includes four expenditure measures: total monthly expenditures except for payment for housing and durable goods, expenditure of food, expenditures of dining out, and expenditure of durable goods.
 Information on total monthly expenditures was obtained through the question: "What was the amount of your typical monthly expenditures, excluding housing costs (rent, housing loan payments, etc.) and the purchase of durable goods (television sets, refrigerators, etc.)?"
-JSTAR asks about consumption of food and dining out with the question: "In a typical month, about how much did you spend on food/dining out (except for payment for house and purchase of durable goods)?"
-Note that how respondents interpret the phrase "typical month" may introduce measurement errors in the consumption variables.
+JSTAR asks about expenditure of food and dining out with the question: "In a typical month, about how much did you spend on food/dining out?"
+Note that how respondents interpret the phrase "typical month" may introduce measurement errors in the expenditure variables.
 Without a more specific definition available, we assume that the "typical month" referred to in the question is construed by respondents to mean the month after the earthquake.
 Since the survey was conducted six months after the earthquake and people were busy becoming accustomed to their new lives at the time, it is not unrealistic to consider "a typical month" as a month after the earthquake.
-Economists often prefer to look at consumption levels instead of income to assess a person's overall economic condition for two key reasons.
-One, income is often volatile while consumption level is considered to remain more stable over time and thus can better capture normal economic conditions.
+Economists often prefer to look at expenditure levels instead of income to assess a person's overall economic condition for two key reasons.
+One, income is often volatile while expenditure level is considered to remain more stable over time and thus can better capture normal economic conditions.
 Second, income has more measurement errors since people sometimes do not answer, or provide untrue answers.
-Therefore using consumption variables to assess the economic condition of respondents is quite reasonable.
-The labor variables examined include whether the respondent is employed full time or part time, number of work hours per week, and hourly wage rate.
+Therefore using expenditure variables to assess the economic condition of respondents is quite reasonable.
+The labor variables examined include number of work hours per week, and hourly wage rate.